Introduction to jQuery Effects

 });

-This is another useful method in jQuery which is used to slide down or show the selected lists of elements.
-The point to be noted here is that it also works on the elements which are in hidden format and the display type is shown as none in the case of CSS but the visibility will not have to be hidden.
+This is another useful method in jQuery used to slide down or show the selected list of elements.
+Note that it also operates on elements in a hidden format, where the CSS display type is set to “none,” but the visibility does not have to be hidden.

 Syntax